 How it's assessed

-For the National qualification, our students have always been very successful.
+Our Vocational offering is the BTEC National Level 3 in Sport course.
+Our students have always been very successful in this course.
 The course develops students’ understanding at a higher level, through different vocational scenarios.
 Students study a variety of core and optional modules, which allows for greater interest for our students.
 All levels of study will include a mandatory unit in Anatomy and Physiology which is a written 1 hour 30 minute paper.

 The 2 year linear course for the Extended Certificate (equivalent to one A Level) in Sport includes the following 4 units: